pupplet1999/iot-weather-station/README.md

 - [x] Pull sensor data from API
 - [x] Organize data and store it
-- [ ] Data retrieval from CSV based on criteria
+- [x] Data retrieval from CSV based on criteria
-- [ ] UML Diagram
+- [~] UML Diagram
 - [ ] Data analysis (report averages, anomolies, compare data between locations, etc)
-- [ ] Generate automated responses to data (warnings for high or low temperatures)
+- [ ] Generate automated responses to data (warnings for high or low temperatures
+- [ ] Create presentation

 I am sure there is more to add to this list.
 Feel free to change or updated it!